 - Yakima County Tourism Promotion Area - Yakima, the Selah, Union Gap, and the unincorporated area of Yakima County

 - Yakima Municipal Code Ch.
-5.99 - Tourist Promotion Area
+5.99 - Tourism Promotion Area

 Local Tourism Programs